Tamara Krikorian 1944 – 2009

 Rewind: The Formative years, Artists’ Video in the 70s and 80s, VRC, Dundee Contemporary Arts

 Analogue: Pioneering Video from the UK, Canada and Poland, Tate Britain and Tour

 1977 Unassembled Information

 1979 An Ephemeral Art

 1983 The Question Is… Is this Art?
 Is this Entertainment?

 1984 Extracts from the Work

-‘An Ephemeral Art’: Leaflet advertising ‘The heart of the illusion: Landscape, still life and self-portrait.
+‘An Ephemeral Art’: Poster advertising ‘The heart of the illusion: Landscape, still life and self-portrait.
 Tamara Krikorian Installation for three video monitors and mirrors’.
 IKON gallery, 7 – 28 March 1981.Includes information on ‘An ephemeral art’

 ‘A Reply to Richard Cork – Video Art and the Mass Public’, critical text written by Tamara Krikoriain for ‘Text Aspects A Journal of Contemporary Art No 5 Winter 1979-79’.
 Includes information on the work ‘Vanitas’